Mare Island Naval Shipyard Airfield

 Mare Island Naval Shipyard Airfield was a post-World War 1 US Navy airfield that opened around 1922 and closed in 1937 at Mare Island Naval Shipyard in the city of Vallejo, California.
 The airfield was located at 13th Street & Flagship Drive on the naval base, just west of the Marine Barracks (Building M37).
 The airfield had a single unpaved runway for day use only.
 Common aircraft at the airfield were Vought FU, Vought VE-7 and Curtiss JN-4 Jenny.

 The first aviation activity at Mare Island took place as early as 1919, when three Mather field Army Air Corps planes landed on and took off from the Marine Parade Ground.
-The first Naval aviation at Mare Island took place in August 1923, when several Navy planes arrived at the airfield while the aircraft tender Aroostook had set up some temporary hanger-sheds.
+The first Naval aviation at Mare Island took place in August 1923, when several Navy planes arrived at the airfield while the aircraft tender Aroostook had set up some temporary hangar-sheds.